Returning to School

 All students and staff must complete the daily COVID-19 questionnaire for symptoms and temperatures checks via the Ascend system.
 Ascend’s online system asks health questions, including a current temperature, and helps people determine next steps if they are not well.
 All of the information in the system is kept secure and complies with the American Health Insurance Portability and Accountability Act.
 The only information the school shares with Base Camp Health is student name, family name, and email addresses.
 Students, faculty and staff who are ill will be required to remain at home.
 A child should not be sent to school after taking fever-reducing medication.
 This is an important partnership with parents, and we will rely on families to help us all stay safe.

 If a student presents at school with a temperature of 100.4 F or above, the school nurse will contact the child's parents or guardians to pick up the child.
 The child should not return to school until the temperature has been normal without fever reducing medication for a minimum of 48 hours.

 A student who presents at school with any of the following symptoms should report directly to the school nurse to be evaluated.
-The nurse will contact the child’s parents/guardians to be picked up from school and discuss whether a COVID-19 test is required.
+The nurse will contact the child’s parents/guardians to be picked up from school.
+Parents should contact their child's primary care doctor to discuss whether a COVID-19 test is required.
 A test also may be necessary for any siblings currently enrolled at Bright.
 These symptoms include: